dotto59/finitestate/README.md

 4) Move the "finitestate-master" folder that has been extracted to your libraries directory
 5) Rename the folder to "FiniteState"
 ## Usage
+For a full functions reference please refer to [Library reference Wiki](https://github.com/dotto59/finitestate/wiki/Library-Reference)

-First, draw your **state diagram** using circles for the states, and arcs representing the "transitions".
+First, always draw your **state diagram** using circles for the states, and arcs representing the "transitions".
 Each transition is a combination of three items: a "**condition**" (any event or test result) an "**action**" (what to do when the event happens) and the "**next state**" (the new state after the action is done).
 One of the states will be the "starting" state.
 Don't start working without a complete and logically tested state diagram, as a good chart makes the implementation pretty straightforward instead of trial-and-error method.

 You now need just a few coding!
 First of all, you must define all the symbols for States, Conditions, and Actions.
 I suggest you to start names with "S_" for States, Conditions with "C_" and Actions with "A_", and assign then some integer values (a sequence starting from 1).